gitruhul/learn-python-flask-workshop/README.md

 * Try to enhance the application
 * Quick look at Flask App Builder

+#### Outcomes

+* Learnt how to Debug a known open source Flask Application from Github
+* Enhanced an existing open source Flask Application from Github

+## Workshop Outcomes

+Students by attenting workshop learnt about

+* Purpose of Web Apps
+* Writing web apps in Flask
+* Enhance existing Flask Apps
+* Analysing known Flask Apps (From Github)

 #### Last Hour:

+A session for

 * Answering questions from students on Software (IT) career.